usds/SME-QA-Website/toolkit/job-analysis/agenda-for-job-analysis-workshop.md

             <li>Clarify on recency relevance for any competencies</li>
             <li>Clarity on number of resumes pages to review (2-5)</li>
           </ul>
+          <li>If SMEs agree about all of the resumes, you likely need more borderline resumes to ensure calibration.</li>
         </ul>
       </td>
     </tr>